 These 15 fun day trips from New Orleans offer cool, happy, and memorable experiences, whether you have a few hours or a full day to explore.
-From swamp tours and holding alligators to authentic Cajun food and culture to exploring beaches and bayous, these New Orleans day trips will make every person in your family or group happy.
+From swamp tours and holding alligators to authentic Cajun food and culture to exploring beaches and bayous, these New Orleans day trips and Gulf Coast road trips will make every person in your family or group happy.

-The following New Orleans getaways are grouped by state.
-For each state, destinations are listed according to distance from New Orleans, according to Google Maps.
+The following New Orleans getaways are grouped by state and destinations are listed according to distance from New Orleans, according to Google Maps.

 Fun Day Trips from New Orleans to Louisiana